theoffricial/blog/apps/unicop/blog/2022-08-06-typescript-type-checking-faster-part-1-incremental-builds.md

 ## How 🤯

-Let `TypeScript` to save information of previous compilation to calculates the least-costly way to build the next one.
+Let `TypeScript` save information of previous compilation to calculates the least-costly way to build the next one.

 ## What 🤔